 “We know that we’re not posting um, an honest LIBOR, and yet we are doing it, because, um, if we didn’t do it, it draws, um, unwanted attention on ourselves.”

 This quote from a Barclays employee in 2008 perfectly captures the important role played by a basic human instinct in propagating the rigging of LIBOR: The drive to fit in.
-Individually and institutionally.

-This served us well from an evolutionary perspective.
+It served us well from an evolutionary perspective.
 Social cohesion was crucial for group (and therefore individual) success.
 And going against the group could be very costly in terms of survival and reproduction.
 Fitting in is a deeply wired human need.

 There are several explanations for why we conform to social norms: